 1. Cows: Although livestock isn't something you typically see on a mountain hike, dairy cows are a common sight in Switzerland.
 They're brought up to the alpine pastures in the summer because, in a country that's 70 percent mountains, there's little arable land and low-lying fields are needed to make hay for the winter.
 And yes, they really do all wear bells.
 The sound adds to the ambiance, but has a practical aspect as well: if the cows need to be milked at 5:30 a.m. and it's dark or foggy out, the sound of cow bells will lead you straight to the herd.

 2. Chalets: Chalets are so very Swiss and every good hike involves at least one or two.
 These old half-timbered buildings have the obligatory window boxes with geraniums and, if the building is part of a working dairy, a line of giant cowbells under the eaves.
 The date the chalet was built is carved into the façade and, for wooden buildings, they can be astoundingly old.
-In Kandersteg, the Backroads base for our Switzerland Multisport trips, the oldest building still in use dates back to 1557.
+In Kandersteg, visited on our Switzerland trips, the oldest building still in use dates back to 1557.